Tigers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Tigers have posted a mark of 4-3.
+- In seven games as the underdog over the last 10 matchups, the Tigers have a record of 3-4.

-- When it comes to the total, the Tigers and their foes are 8-2-0 in their last 10 contests.
+- When it comes to the total, the Tigers and their opponents are 7-3-0 in their previous 10 games.

-- The Tigers are 1-1-0 against the spread over their past 10 matchups (two of those matchups had a spread listed by bookmakers).
+- The Tigers have not covered a spread in any of their past 10 games (one of those games had a spread).

 Tigers Betting Records & Stats